pharo-open-documentation/pharo-wiki/General/Baselines.md

 # Baselines

-Pharo projects often requires a configuration to declare the how they should be loaded.
+Pharo projects often require a configuration to declare how they should be loaded.
 This configuration is done via **Baselines**.
 A baseline defines the packages of the project, their dependencies to each other and to external projects and independent sub-groups that can be loaded.

-This documentation explains how to write a baseline and how to load the project described by this baseline.
+This documentation explains how to create a baseline and how to load the project described by this baseline.

 > **TODO: Add documentation about #includes: (Includes allow to say "When XXX is loaded, I must be loaded before it".
 It's really useful when we define spec for specific attributes)**